twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

     {% set foo, bar as 'foo', 'bar' %}

-The `set` tag can also be used to 'capture' chunks of HTML:
+The `set` tag can also be used to 'capture' chunks of HTML (new in Twig 0.9.6):

     [twig]
     {% set foo %}